cfficaurzua/P5-SDCND/README.md

 The algorithm could potentially fail with certain slopes and closed curves, because it assumes that the cars far away in the horizon are seen smaller than the ones close to the car, but with high slopes, the relative size is different as well as with close turns, therefore, in order to improve the algorithm, this has to be taken into account.
 The svm is not trained to dinstinguish between different kinds of vehicles, like trucks, bikes, SUVs, Etc.

+As a next step, it would be nice to add the previous works that i've done in this course, lane finding, camera calibration, traffic signs detections onto a single pipeline.